-Address: Nérac, Lot-et-Garonne, Aquitaine, 47600 || GPS: latitude 44.148, longitude 0.345039
+Address: Nérac, Lot-et-Garonne, Aquitaine, 47600, France || GPS: latitude 44.148, longitude 0.345039

-Suggested tourist attractions to visit near Nerac, France
+Sightseeing & tourist attractions to visit nearby

-- Walibi Aquitaine - theme park (17km)
+- Walibi Aquitaine: theme park (17km)

-- Eglise de Sainte Marie (Aubiac) - religious monument (17km)
+- Eglise de Sainte Marie (Aubiac): religious monument (17km)

-- Fources - most beautiful village (20km)
+- Fources: most beautiful village (20km)

-- Prieuré de Sainte Marie (Moirax) - religious monument (21km)
+- Prieuré de Sainte Marie (Moirax): religious monument (21km)

-- Jardin et arboretum de Coursiana - remarkable garden (22km)
+- Jardin et arboretum de Coursiana: remarkable garden (22km)

-- La Romieu Collegiale St Pierre (monuments on French pilgrim routes) - heritage site (22km)
+- La Romieu Collegiale St Pierre (monuments on French pilgrim routes): heritage site (22km)

-- Agen cathédrale St Caprais (monuments on French pilgrim routes) - heritage site (23km)
+- Agen cathédrale St Caprais (monuments on French pilgrim routes): heritage site (23km)

-- Larressingle - most beautiful village (23km)
+- Larressingle: most beautiful village (23km)

-- Beaumont sur l'Osee pont d'Artigues (monuments on French pilgrim routes) - heritage site (24km)
+- Beaumont sur l'Osee pont d'Artigues (monuments on French pilgrim routes): heritage site (24km)

-- Montreal-du-Gers - most beautiful village (25km)
+- Montreal-du-Gers: most beautiful village (25km)

 Regular market(s) are held in Nerac each Saturday.
 (Markets are held in the morning unless stated.)